José Cruz: Maasai.

 Haruka: Ah!
-Masai.
-About marriage of the younger girls who were born in Masai.
+Maasai.
+About marriage of the younger girls who were born in Maasai.
 (Mm-hmm) Right?

 José: Mm-hmm.
 What did you think of that?